nirjhar17/functiongemma-openshift-commands/BLOG.md

 ## 🔧 The GPU Driver Fix

 Here's something I learned the hard way.
-On OpenShift AI, the GPU might not work out of the box!
+On OpenShift AI, the GPU might not work!

 **The Error:**
 ```
 Error 803: system has unsupported display driver / cuda driver combination
 ```

+**Why?** The container has old CUDA libraries that conflict with the GPU driver.

-**The Fix:** Add this before importing PyTorch:
+**The Fix:** Load the correct driver BEFORE importing PyTorch:

 ```python
 import ctypes